entrhq/forge/docs/adr/0027-safety-constraint-system.md

 - Support both file-based and CLI-based constraint configuration
 - Enable override capabilities for power users
 - Generate detailed violation reports for debugging
-- Ensure rollback of partial changes on constraint violations
+- Preserve partial work for inspection when constraints are violated

 ### Non-Goals